Table of Contents

 Joel is the Senior Enterprise Account Executive who helped Postal get onboarded with ShipBob.

-Neel is the Merchant Success Manager at ShipBob who assists the Postal team.
+Catherine is the Senior Merchant Success Manager at ShipBob who assists the Postal team.

 Get in touch with ShipBob

 If ShipBob’s tech-enabled capabilities and global expertise sound like what you’re looking for in a fulfillment partner, fill out a quote below to connect with our team.